NimmaDileep/BaseLanguageCompiler/spec.md

 Statements do not produce a value.
 They produce a side-effect.

-* We can comment out lines of code by prefixing it with '//'.

-  Syntax- `// code`

 ### Assignment

 Assignment statements store a value in a location (variable, structure field, or array element).
 The type of the value must be compatible with the type of the location.